Strawberry Picking

 Josie De Falco

 Josie grew up in a large Italian/English family near the beautiful Yorkshire Dales.
-Childhood memories of the countryside is her main source of inspiration.
 Josie is an advocate for encouraging children to explore their imagination through nature.
-Her poems have been published in Little Thoughts Press, Parakeet Magazine, The Toy, Picture Perfect Poetry and the Dirigible Balloon’s upcoming anthology Sky Surfing: Adventures in a Poetry Balloon.
-Josie is often seen taking photos of the wildlife on her allotment.
+Her poems have been published in Little Thoughts Press, Parakeet Magazine, The Toy, Tyger Tyger Magazine and the Dirigible Balloon’s anthology: Sky Surfing.
+Josie is often found gazing at the moon with her two children or spotting the wildlife on their allotment.